 The Cathedral of Learning is located on the campus of the University of Pittsburgh between Fifth and Forbes Avenues along Bigelow Boulevard.
-In November 1924 the University Chancellor John G. Bowman announced plans for a 52-story Gothic skyscraper to be built at a cost of $10,000,000.
-Ground was broken in September 1926.

 The Cathedral of Learning contains over 2000 rooms.
 The first thirty-six floors are used for educational purposes and the top six floors house mechanical rooms.
-The main lobby of the Cathedral's ground floor is called the Commons Room, and is refered to as one of the "great architectural fantasies of the twentieth century".
+The main lobby on the ground floor is called the Commons Room, and is refered to as one of the "great architectural fantasies of the twentieth century".

 The fifteenth-century English perpendicular hall covers half an acre and extends upwards four stories.
 The room was a gift from Andrew Mellon, and is a piece of true Gothic architecture.
 Each arch is a true arch, supporting it's own weight.
-The central piers act only as screens for the structural steel that support the buildings's upper floors.
+The central piers act only as screens for the structural steel that support the upper floors.

 In addition to the Nationality Rooms, the Cathedral of Learning houses several other architecturally significant theme rooms, including the Babcock Room, Braun Room, Croghan-Schenley Ballroom, Frick Auditorium, Humanities Center, McCarl Center, Mulert Memorial Room, Studio Theatre and the University Honors College.

 Named a Historic Landmark in 1973, the Cathedral of Learning is but one of several historic buildings dotting the University landscape, including Soldiers and Sailors National Military Museum and Memorial, the old Schenley Hotel (now the Student Union Hall) and the Cathedral of Saint Paul.